Blog

 What happens if I do not find a job within 18 months?

 If your 18-month visa expires without employment, you must leave Germany.
-However, you can apply for a Chancenkarte (Opportunity Card) from abroad if you score 6+ points, which gives you another 12 months to job search.
+You can apply for a Chancenkarte (Opportunity Card) from abroad if you score 6+ points, which gives you another 12 months to job search.
 Alternatively, you can re-enter on a new job seeker visa if you meet the requirements.

 Can I bring my family during the job-seeking period?